jaimeleonh/netmet/README.md

 Several parameters can be included, see `law run MLValidation --help`.
 These parameters will be also used when training.

 Similarly, launching to htcondor is possible via `law run MLValidationWorkflow`.
+In this case, increasing the memory available can be done by including `--request-cpus N`.

 **Really important:** If running on htcondor w/o GPUs at IC, need to add to the command `--custom-condor-tag requirements=has_avx`.